 IBM® Rational® DOORS® provides solutions for requirements definition and requirements management, improves quality by optimizing communication and collaboration, and by promoting compliance and verification.

 Model Based Systems Engineering (MBSE) Software Tools: Students will be introduced to MBSE in the SE Program’s core courses and will have access to use MBSE tools to complete homework assignments and team projects.
 Both Vitech CORE and No Magic Cameo Enterprise Architecture (MagicDraw) are available free for academic use by JHU Systems Engineering students.
-Starting in Spring 2019, access to these tools can be found under the Community tab in Blackboard.
+Starting in Spring 2019, access to these tools can be found under the Community tab in Canvas.

 The Vitech CORE MBSE environment synchronizes system requirements, behavioral models, architectures, and design solutions with test procedures and system specifications.
 The resulting integrated executable architecture can be simulated using the COREsim discrete event simulator to gain insight into potential performance issues enabling better risk and contingency management for any size project.
 CORE’s object-oriented environment delivers the same robust functionality from single user workstations to large, distributed, client-server teams.